Motive, means, and opportunity

 On my next trip to the library I looked up the reference.
 Cheyne’s was a massive four volume work called the Encyclopedia Biblica, dating to 1899.
 In the article “Nazareth,” Cheyne expressed the following novel opinion: “It is very doubtful whether the beautiful mountain village of Nazareth was really the dwelling-place of Jesus.”
 He went on to give several reasons which seemed quite cogent to me: Nazareth was not mentioned in ancient records before the third century CE; its name was originally not that of a town at all; and Bethlehem, not Nazareth, was the ancestral village of Jesus.
 I was still skeptical but realized that if Cheyne could be proven correct, here was the smoking gun which would show that “Jesus of Nazareth” was an invention.

 Thus began a decade of research into the archaeology of Nazareth.
-An article by Zindler (“Where Jesus Never Walked”, American Atheist, Winter 1996-97) confirmed that doubts regarding the existence of Nazareth in the time of Jesus had never been refuted.
+An article by Zindler (“Where Jesus Never Walked,” American Atheist, Winter 1996-97) confirmed that doubts regarding the existence of Nazareth in the time of Jesus had never been refuted.
 It was as if this significant issue were somehow beneath the dignity of academics, for my subsequent interactions with scholars online and via email were met by either contempt or silence—never refutation.
 The mantra was: “Everybody knows Nazareth existed!”
 It was clear to me, however, that nobody knew anything at all—and didn’t want to know.
 Like a megabank whose failure threatens the entire financial system, for Christianity the issue of Nazareth was too big to fail.
 After all, if the town of Nazareth didn’t exist when he was alive, then Jesus of Nazareth was clearly an invention.
 Here, finally, was the issue I’d been looking for, the Achilles’ heel which could challenge the core historicity of Jesus.

 The Myth of Nazareth

 In the 1990s I left my work at the hospital and became a self-employed piano teacher.
 Late in the decade my father passed away and bequeathed his three children a modest inheritance.
 I stopped teaching piano and used that money to dedicate myself entirely to research into the (for me) totally new field of Palestinian archaeology.
 The learning curve was steep and included education on oil lamps and pottery, on techniques of excavation and tombs, on ancient Jewish purity customs and the demographics of Galilee in Roman times.
 I traveled up and down the West Coast collecting obscure archaeological reports in many languages, and sent away to Europe and Israel for more.
 As the reports came in I studied each carefully, tabulating the evidence in columns according to date.
 After doing this for several years it became evident to me that Cheyne’s intuitions had been absolutely correct: no evidence at all from Nazareth could be dated with certainty before 100 CE—that is, several generations after the death of Jesus.
 “Jesus of Nazareth” was obviously a fiction.
-Not only that: now I had the ammunition to prove it.
+Not only that: now I could prove it.

 Still, I was laboring in total obscurity with absolutely no readership nor reputation in the field.
 The public—not to mention my family, neighbors, and friends—would have thought the former mental health worker had himself gone off his rocker should I start proclaiming that “Jesus didn’t exist.”
 I had to proceed cautiously and to build my case step by step.